Wipers (band): Foundation, early years

 The next album, Over the Edge, issued in 1983 by Trap via Brain Eater Records, was the first Wipers record to gain significant modern rock airplay.
 It was led by the song, "Romeo", which had already been released the previous year as a 7" single by Trap.
 The band then embarked on their first extensive tour, documented on the Wipers Tour 84 cassette-only live album, which was reissued by Enigma Records in 1985 as Wipers.

 In 1985, Naish was replaced by Steve Plouf, and Enigma issued Sage's first solo album, Straight Ahead.

 Signing to Enigma's Restless Records division, Wipers released 1986's Land of the Lost, featuring the song "Let Me Know", used in the film River's Edge.
 It was followed by Follow Blind (1987) and The Circle (1988).
+All three records were recorded in Sage's studio 421 Sound.

 In 1989, drummer Travis McNabb joined Wipers for a tour, during which Sage announced that the band was ending due to music business frustrations and the loss of their studio space.
 Sage then relocated to Phoenix, Arizona, and Davidson left to move to London.
 After building a new recording studio in Arizona, Sage released a second solo album, 1991's Sacrifice (For Love).

-Two compilations were released in this era: The Best of Wipers and Greg Sage in 1990 by Restless, and Complete Rarities '78–'90 in 1993 by Germany's True Believer Records.
-The latter included the first Wipers 7", the B-side of the "Romeo" 7", sampler contributions, and live material from 1986 and 1989.

 Sage restarted Wipers in 1993, rejoined by Plouf, releasing three additional albums as a duo: Silver Sail (1993) and The Herd (1996), both on the Tim/Kerr label, and Power in One (1999) on Sage's new Zeno Records.
 The band became inactive after 1999.

 In 2001, Zeno released Wipers Box Set, which included the first three Wipers albums, which by that time had been long out-of-print, along with the songs from the Alien Boy EP and additional previously unreleased material.
 Jackpot Records and Sage later reissued Is This Real?, Youth of America and Over the Edge on vinyl.